franktan98/php_design_pattern/ModelViewController/README.md

 by seperate data-display-and controller will make the code is more easy to understanding and usefull for maintainance of large project.

+## File
+Controller.php is a base class for Controller any extra function for base controller just edit here Model.php is a base class for Model any extra function for base model function just  edit here View.php is a simple Class to process template view we given with data we collect

+HelloController.php a simple Hello Controller class collect data from HelloModel and call View class to display it.
+HelloModel.php a simple class providing data to controller class HelloView.php a simple html page with some php coding as display template.

 ## Credits
 qqtan
 </content>